kyma-project/istio/docs/contributor/02-10-testing-strategy.md

 The probability of Gardener-specific test failures when k3d-based tests pass is considered low.
 In the event of Gardener-related test failures after a PR has been merged, the responsibility for stabilizing the associated workflows lies with the author of the merged PR.
+As generally the tests do not rely on specific cloud provider configurations, we perform Gardener-related tests mainly on AWS cloud, as this is the most common cloud provider for BTP Kyma Runtime.
+To ensure stability of image building, PRs build their own local image, with the post-merge workflow using the image-builder image.
+As the last point to catch any issues before the release, the release workflow will run all tests, including compatibility, performance, and UI tests.

 ## Separation of concerns